 Students planning to take a concentration in the social sciences at Emory should take at least the beginning course in the chosen field.
 It is advisable to take additional social science courses since this is frequently required or recommended.
-Mathematics courses to be taken are Mathematics 107, 108 and 171 for sociology majors, and Mathematics 171, 172, 173 for psychology majors who are planning to continue psychology at the graduate level.
+For economics majors, Mathematics 171 is also required; for sociology majors, Mathematics